scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** 1 hour

-Inflict an area with supernatural gloom centered on a point you can see within range.
+Inflict an area with a supernatural gloom centered on a point you can see within range.
 Make a spellcasting roll, with the total area of the gloom increasing by 2 for every success.
 Every undead creature inside the gloom adds 1 superior die to all rolls.
-Mundane lights only give light in adjacent tiles and magical light covers half as far.
-For the duration, undead heal 1 wound at the start of their turns and all healing effects on living creatures are reduced by 1.
+Mundane lights only provides light to adjacent tiles and magical light covers half as far.
+All undead inside the gloom regain 1 wound at the start of their turns while healing effects on living creatures heal for half of their value, rounding up.

 Add an enhanced die for every level above 4th.